MicroEJ/docs/Tutorials/tutorialCreateBuildScripts.rst

 Introduction
 ------------

-Build scripts are normalized entry points to
+Build and run scripts are normalized entry points to

 - build an application against a platform
 - deploy and run the built application on a device.